asyncapi/website/pages/docs/guides/message-validation.md

 ---
 title: Message validation
-description: This guide explains different use cases for message validation using AsyncAPI.
+description: This guide explains different use cases for AsyncAPI message validation.
 weight: 120
 ---